Swallowing the elephant (part 4)

 explaining until I understood.

-Before Arseny’s email, my mental model of how std::shared_ptr
+Before Arseny’s email, my mental model of how std::shared_ptrs were

 implemented was that there was a shared descriptor that stored a reference